exxeleron/qXL/doc/RTD-Examples.md

 <!--------------------------------------------------------------------------------------------------------------------->
 ## Opening and closing connection

-To open a RTD connection to q process, necessary parameters need to be given to `qRtdOpen` function:
+To open a RTD connection to q process, necessary parameters need to be passed to `qRtdOpen` function:

 ```
 =qRtdOpen("testRTDConnection","localhost",17010)